-- The Active Exciter is displayed (also displayed in the top, right corner of the AUI). - \ For Main Exciter , select A or B. Defaults to A if Standby Exciter is set to No. - For Auto Changeover Enabled, select Yes if automatic changeover is desired or No if user selected/manual changeover is desired.
+- The Active Exciter is displayed (also displayed in the top, right corner of the AUI). - For Main Exciter, select A or B. - For Auto Changeover Enabled, select Yes if automatic changeover is desired or No if user selected/manual changeover is desired.

-NOTE: If the standby exciter must be removed for service, Nautel recommends you set Auto Changeover Enabled to No while the standby exciter is unavailable for operation, instead of temporarily setting Standby Exciter to No.
+NOTE: If the standby exciter must be removed for service, Nautel recommends you set Auto Changeover Enabled to No while the standby exciter is unavailable for operation.

-- For Standby Exciter (appears when dual exciters are installed), select Yes if standby operation is available or desired or No if standby operation is not available or not desired.
-This is factory set and does not typically require adjustment. - In the Delay field, enter the desired exciter transfer delay (in seconds; between 2 s and 120 s; default is 2 s) and press Apply.
+In the Delay field, enter the desired exciter transfer delay (in seconds; between 2 s and 120 s; default is 2 s) and press Apply.